Temporal structures of the X-ray photoemission problem: Renormalization-group approach

 In analogy to $\cres$, the coefficients $w_m^\nn$ ($m=1,\ldots,\mathcal{M}$) of the irrelevant operators increase in magnitude with $\lambda$ \cite{1980KWW1003}.
 Therefore, these operators distinguish $\hh_K^\nn(\lambda)$ from the tight-binding Hamiltonian and push the calculated physical properties away from their continuum values.
 Consequently, the green curve in Fig.~\ref{fig:12} ($\lambda=3$) shows deviations larger than the orange curve ($\lambda=2$), and the latter, larger than the blue curve ($\lambda=1.5$).

 To explain the relatively slow time decay of the fluctuations in all three curves, a comparison with equilibrium properties is expedient.
-Computations of equilibrium properties are focused on a single energy scale: thermodynamical and equilibrium transport properties are associated with the thermal energy scale $k_B\z T$; spectroscopy, with the photon energy $\hbar\omega$.
-This energy scale defines the truncation number $\nn$, in analogy with Eq.~\eqref{eq:80}, with the pertinent inverse energy, $\sfrac{1}{k_B\z T}$ or $\sfrac{1}{\hbar \omega}$, substituted for $\sfrac{t}{\hbar}$.
+The calculation of equilibrium properties deals with a single energy scale at a time: thermodynamic and equilibrium transport properties are associated with the thermal energy scale $k_B\z T$; spectroscopy, with the photon energy $\hbar\omega$.
+This energy scale defines the truncation number $\nn$, in analogy with Eq.~\eqref{eq:72}, with the pertinent inverse energy, $\sfrac{1}{k_B\z T}$ or $\sfrac{1}{\hbar \omega}$, substituted for $\sfrac{t}{\hbar}$.
 The deviation of a physical property caused by the leading operator $\mathcal{O}_1\z$ on a given energy scale is then proportional to its coefficient $w_1^\nn$ and therefore decays with energy.
-The deviations are therefore insignificant, except at energies that are comparable to the bandwidth.
+The deviations are, therefore, insignificant, except at energies comparable to the bandwidth.

 Time-dependent properties pose a different problem.
 The uncertainty principle broadens the energy levels by $\Delta_t\z = \sfrac{\hbar}{t}$.
 Instead of an energy scale, this broadening defines a soft cutoff \cite{2005AnS196801}: the energy scales above $\Delta_t\z$ contribute to $\bar{\ff}(t)$, although their contribution is a gradually decreasing function of $t$.
 At very short times, the sum of all irrelevant operators gives rise to substantial deviations $\Delta \ff$.
 As time increases, the truncation number $\nn$ increases, the coefficients of the irrelevant operators decrease, and the operator $\mathcal{O}_1\z$ becomes dominant.
 However, the uncertainty principle admits contributions from higher energy scales, which correspond to smaller truncation numbers $\nn$ and hence include other irrelevant operators; as a result, $\Delta \ff$ decays more slowly than $\sfrac{1}{\omtau t}$, as illustrated by the plots in Fig.~\ref{fig:12}.